 Our management has put in place an effective control system to detect bribery or fraud directly at the source.
 Our stakeholders can be assured that suspicions of potential breaches of Code of Ethics are taken seriously by the Company.
 Our whistle blowing channels are open.
-Our stakeholders can reach our AC Chairman's personal email and mobile number at Kaikeong.loh@shanghaiturbo.com and 13584505373 respectively.
+Our stakeholders can reach our AC Chairman's personal email and mobile number at Kaikeong.loh@shanghaiturbo.com (with effect from 28 May 2020: whistleblowing@shanghaiturbo.com) and 13584505373 respectively.